karikolehmainen/FGBTracker/README.md

 # FlexiGroBots Surveilance Tracker #
-This Android App is for enabling DJI Mavic Air 2 to track GPS position that is received over MQTT broker.
-Application is a part of EU research project pilot where drone is used as an aid for situational awareness of robot tracktors working on the field.
+This Android App is for enabling DJI Mavic Air 2 to track GPS positions that are received over MQTT broker.
+Application is a part of EU research project pilot where drone is used as an aid for situational awareness of robot tracktors.
 Main goal of the application is to stay over the robot tracktor on set altitude andprovide video feed for AI analytics that aim to detect objects and their movement around the tracker.
 Analytics part is separate software topic.
 Obejct location and movement vectors are then used for detecting possible collision events and provide warning for robot operator as well as for robot control system.
 Software can be also used to track drone controller in case MQTT broker is not used.
 ## Requirements ##
 Hardware requirements:
 - Android phone (version 9.0 or higher) iwth internet connection